rhyslwells/Data-Archive/content/standardised/Data Principles.md

 10. Ethical Data Use: Use data ethically and responsibly, considering the potential impact on individuals and society.
 Avoid biases and ensure fairness in data-driven decisions.

-11. Data [[Documentation]]: Maintain thorough documentation of data sources, definitions, and processes to facilitate understanding and reproducibility.
+11. Data [[Documentation & Meetings]]: Maintain thorough documentation of data sources, definitions, and processes to facilitate understanding and reproducibility.

 12. Data Sharing and Collaboration: Encourage data sharing and collaboration within and across organizations to maximize the value of data, while respecting privacy and security constraints.